sidebase/nuxt-session/README.md

 ## Documentation

 First of all: Try out the playground if you want to test-drive this package and learn how to use it.
-You can also have a look [at the code](./playground/app.vue) to see how everything you see there is implemented under the hood.
+You can also have a look [at the playground code](./playground/app.vue) to see how to use `nuxt-session` in your app.

 The `nuxt-session` maintains sessions: Persistent data across different requests by the same client (or: "user").
 To maintain these sessions, `nuxt-session` sets a cookie with a unique client id for the currently connected client.
 Then after the cookie is set, the client will be uniquely identifiable by the server as long as:
 - the client sends this cookie on all subsequent requests,